kFo/reference/expressions.rst

 * ``(x : α := t)`` : an optional argument, with default value ``t``
 * ``(x : α . t)`` : an implicit argument, to be synthesized by tactic ``t``

-The name of the variable can be ommitted from a class resolution argument, in which case an internal name is generated.
+The name of the variable can be omitted from a class resolution argument, in which case an internal name is generated.

 When a function has an explicit argument, you can nonetheless ask Lean's elaborator to infer the argument automatically, by entering it as an underscore (``_``).
 Conversely, writing ``@foo`` indicates that all of the arguments to be ``foo`` are to be given explicitly, independent of how ``foo`` was declared.